Log on to HSBC Internet Banking

 You can review the latest statement from your existing MPF service provider or contact your existing trustee.

 You can attach copies of the latest annual benefit statement issued by your existing MPF service provider(s) and your identification document when submitting your transfer request to us, which may facilitate the verification process to be done by the transferor trustee.
-Please be reminded to tick the box under Section IV of INPM form.
+Please be reminded to tick the box under the Section 'Authorisation and Declaration' of INPM form.

 Complete a Partial Withdrawal Request Form.
 Please note the instructions and requirements stated on the form.
 Download IN54 form.

-You may request to withdraw your voluntary contributions up to four times a year, subject to a minimum of HKD5,000 for each withdrawal request.
+You may request to withdraw your voluntary contributions up to 12 times in a scheme financial period (from 1 July to 30 June each year), subject to a minimum of HKD5,000 per withdrawal.
 Where applicable you may need to obtain your employer's approval.

 Yes.
 You can retain your voluntary contributions in a personal account of an MPF scheme.
 When you complete a transfer form to inform us of your choice of treatment for your MPF benefits, you can notify us to handle your voluntary contributions in the same way as the mandatory contributions.